51-year-old man's remains identified in Deer Park pipeline blast, dayslong fire, police say

 The Energy Transfer pipeline fire burned for four days, forcing those living closest out of their homes.

-HARRIS COUNTY, Texas (KTRK) -- The Harris County Medical Examiner's Office used a forensic technique to identify the body of a driver believed to have crashed into an above-ground pipeline valve and caused it to burn for days, the Deer Park Police Department said on Monday.
+HARRIS COUNTY, Texas (KTRK) -- The former wife of the man whose remains were in the SUV that Deer Park police believe crashed into an above-ground pipeline valve, causing a massive fire, said he may have had a seizure before running off the road.

-According to police, the medical examiner's office identified 51-year-old Deer Park resident Jonathan McEvoy as the person whose remains were inside a white Lexus SUV that had been off-limits as Energy Transfer's pipeline burned from Sept.
-16-19.
+According to police, the medical examiner's office identified the remains as those of 51-year-old Deer Park resident Jonathan McEvoy.

-Police said radiography comparison, a technique that uses radiographic images to identify the deceased, was used, leading to McEvoy's identity.
+Delma McEvoy told ABC13 he left the family's home the morning of Sept.
+16 to go to Walmart and never returned.
+The site of the explosion and fire was located in an easement next to the Walmart on Spencer Highway.

+The ex-wife said McEvoy, who had three children, may have had a seizure because "several months ago, he was having them periodically."

 Police didn't disclose details about McEvoy's cause or manner of death.